ibpdas/ibpdas/readme.md

 ---

-## Connect
+## Collaboration & conversations

-I collaborate with:
+I work with:

 - Public sector leaders shaping data & AI strategy
 - Analysts increasing the impact of evidence
 - Builders exploring responsible AI patterns

-If you’d like to discuss ideas:
+If you’d like to discuss ideas or collaborate:

 👉 **LinkedIn:** https://www.linkedin.com/in/ibpdas/

+This space started as a way to document my learning during the 2025 Imperial AI Policy Fellowship and reflects the spirit of GDS’s Get Tech Certified initiative, a commitment to continuous learning and development.

 ---